dmidlo/histdata.com-tools/docs/temporal-workflow-topology.md

 - `DatasetPlanWorkflow` for bounded dataset planning metadata.
 - `SymbolTimeframeWorkflow` for bounded dataset-period batches after planning.

 The initial request shape starts from pair/timeframe intent.
+`DatasetPlanWorkflow` persists the dataset plan to the manifest store and returns `dataset_plan_ref` plus deterministic `dataset_plan_batches`.
+Plans at or below the inline threshold can still include `work_items` for simple paths.
+Plans above the threshold omit the full `work_items` list from workflow history.
+The default inline threshold is `64` work items and can be overridden with `temporal_plan_spill.inline_work_item_limit`.

-Once `DatasetPlanWorkflow` returns planned `WorkItem` metadata, the parent expands each pair/timeframe group into deterministic batches by pair, timeframe, data format, and ordered year-month periods.
+After planning, the parent expands each pair/timeframe group into deterministic batches by pair, timeframe, data format, and ordered year-month periods.
 Batch partitions carry only bounded metadata such as `batch_key`, `batch_index`, `batch_count`, `work_item_count`, and a bounded `work_ids` list.
 Independent `SymbolTimeframeWorkflow` batches are then started with deterministic bounded fan-out.
 Parent summaries still record child results in planned order.

 `SymbolTimeframeWorkflow` runs operation-family child workflows: